 The BONUS call 2014: Sustainable ecosystem services is open.

-Preregistration Deadline 17 March 2014 and proposal submission deadline 16 April 2014.
+The preregistration has closed, and only preregistered proposals are eliglible for the submission deadline 16 April 2014.
 Depending on the theme called, there is up to EUR 2 or 3 million of funding available for successful project proposals with the total funding at EUR 15 million.
 Read more

 Blue Growth Sweden aim to form a national collaboration platform with the intention to communicate Swedish interests towards the European Union.